tuupola/branca-middleware/README.md

 ## Authorization

 By default middleware only authenticates.
-This is not very interesting.
+This is not very interesting by itself.
 Beauty of Branca is that you can pass extra data in the token.
 This data can include for example scope which can be used for authorization.

 **It is up to you to implement how token data is stored or possible authorization implemented.**